 Corcoran Lab at New Mexico State University

-New Mexico Consortium Senior Research Scientist Alina Corcoran recently set up an algal research laboratory at New Mexico State University (NMSU).
+New Mexico Consortium Senior Research Scientist Alina Corcoran recently set up the Corcoran Lab, an algal research laboratory at New Mexico State University (NMSU).

 Work in the Corcoran Lab focuses on algal cultivation ecology, algal-bacterial interactions, the structure and function of aquatic ecosystems, with an emphasis on microalgal biology and ecology.
 Researchers are the lab conduct both foundational and applied research to address questions that support ecosystem management and sustainability.